 As always, it’s critical that investors understand that higher volatility is normal and can provide opportunities for investment.
 Each should have a strategic asset allocation, designed to achieve their long-term investment objectives that they can stay with when markets face times of stress.
 Often the greatest rewards come following times of uncertainty and discomfort.
 We wish all of our clients and other friends the best for 2017.

 Note: We have gathered the information contained in this report from sources we believe reliable; however, we do not guarantee the accuracy or completeness of such information.
 You should not assume that any discussion or information contained in this market commentary serves as the receipt of or as a substitute for personalized investment advice from Whitnell & Co.
-No part of this publication may be reproduced in any form or referred to in any other publication, without express written permission.
-Whitnell & Co. is an SEC Registered Investment Adviser.
+No part of this publication may be reproduced in any form, or referred to in any other publication, without express written permission.